Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02b_Settings.md

 - *Description*
 Account description.

 The entry fields allow to create, edit or delete accounts.
-For detailed information about creating, editing or deleting accounts, see [Manage accounts](/RetailSuiteAccounting/Integration/03_ManageAccounts.md).
+For detailed information about creating, editing or deleting accounts, see [Manage the accounts](/RetailSuiteAccounting/Integration/03_ManageAccounts.md).

 - *Account number*
 Enter or modify the account number.